How to Change SSH Default Port To A Custom Port

 And add the new custom port line:

 -A INPUT -m state --state NEW -m tcp -p tcp --dport 2022 -j ACCEPT

 $ sudo service sshd restart

 tcp 0 0 0.0.0.0:2022 0.0.0.0:* LISTEN 18680/sshd tcp6 0 0 :::2022 :::* LISTEN 18680/sshd

 Now, try to SSH from any client systems using the port number as shown below.

-Like I said in the first part, these methods alone will not keep your server safe and secure.
+As I said in the first part of this series, these methods alone will not keep your server safe and secure.
 There are many tasks you need to consider such as firewall implementation, DDoS, Brute-force attacks prevention, installing security patches, updating your server and applications regularly etc. But these are the first and foremost things you should do before implementing any security methods.
 Now, your Linux server is bit more secure than before.

 That’s all for now.
 I will be here again with an interesting article soon.
 Please share this article on your social circle and support OSTechNix.

 Help us to help you: